lando/lando/docs/tutorials/mongo.md

     portforward: 27018
 ```

-### Using custom config files
+### Using a custom MongoDB config file

+You may need to override our [default mongo config](https://github.com/lando/lando/tree/master/plugins/lando-services/services/mongo) with your own [custom mongo config](https://docs.mongodb.com/manual/reference/configuration-options/).

-The default `config` files are all available [here](https://github.com/lando/lando/tree/master/plugins/lando-services/services/mongo).
-If you set `config.database` to use your own file then that file should exist inside your applicaton and be expressed relative to your project root as below.
+If you do this you must use a file that exists inside your applicaton and express it relative to your project root as below.

 **A hypothetical project**